mavryk-network/LIGO/vendors/Preprocessor/README.md

   * The valid preprocessing of a directive leaves in its place an empty line (that is, a newline character) or another directive, to be picked up by other tools, like lexers.

+  * Newline characters are never discarded, to preserve the line numbers of copied text.

 ### Conditional Directives and Symbol Definition